Jerome F. O'Malley: Biography

 From July 1970 to April 1971, he was director of operations for the 67th Tactical Reconnaissance Wing, Mountain Home Air Force Base, Idaho, and flew RF-4Cs.
 O'Malley then left for Southeast Asia and served as vice commander and later commander of the 460th Tactical Reconnaissance Wing at Tan Son Nhut Air Base, Republic of Vietnam.
 In September 1971 he was assigned as vice commander of the 432d Tactical Reconnaissance Wing, Udorn Royal Thai Air Force Base, Thailand.
 He flew 116 combat missions in F-4D's and RF-4Cs.

 He commanded the 9th Strategic Reconnaissance Wing at Beale Air Force Base from May 1972 to May 1973.
 He was then named commander of the 22d Bombardment Wing, March Air Force Base, California, and later served as chief of staff for Fifteenth Air Force, also located at March Air Force Base.
 He was then assigned as assistant deputy chief of staff for plans at SAC headquarters, Offutt Air Force Base, from July 1974 to June 1975, when he was named deputy chief of staff for operations plans.

 In January 1977 he moved to Washington, D.C., for duty as vice director for operations, Operations Directorate, Joint Staff, Organization of the Joint Chiefs of Staff.
 O'Malley served as assistant deputy chief of staff, operations, plans and readiness at U.S. Air Force headquarters, from May 1979 to August 1980, when he became deputy chief of staff for plans and operations.
 He was appointed vice chief of staff of the U.S. Air Force in June 1982 and in October 1983 was named commander in chief of the Pacific Air Forces, Hickam Air Force Base, Hawaii.
 He assumed command of Tactical Air Command in September 1984.

-O'Malley was a command pilot with more than 5,000 flying hours.

-His military decorations and awards included: